pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/getUserProfiles.md

 # Get User Profiles

+The Onegini SDK keeps a set of profiles that you have created in the SDK.
+This method allows you to receive all existing profiles.

+## `onegini.user.getUserProfiles`

 - Used to get an _array_ of all existing userProfiles.

-## `onegini.user.getUserProfiles`

 ```js
 onegini.user.getUserProfiles()